JhonatanGarcia92/beginner-developer-guide/README.md

 # Under construction...

->This guide has as beginner developers to know and start the area of software development having a solid foundation, here is a method that can help you to improve your version.
+>This guide has targets to help beginner developers to know and start the area of software development by having a solid foundation, here is a method that can help you to improve your version.

 >I hope to help you and wish you luck and success!

 #### Concepts (IMPORTANT)
 - [HTTP Status Code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)